-U1M needs four signals connected to it PHI2, R/W, RST and HLT.
-A lot of folks get these signals either from expansion port or directly from CPU.
+U1M needs four signals connected to it PHI2, R/W, RST, and HLT.
+A lot of folks get these signals either from the expansion port or directly from the CPU.
 I took a different approach and connected it to vias on board near the CPU area.

 Quick test aaaaaaaaaand viola!

-With electronics ready, I’ve started to work on keycaps and keyboard.
+With electronics ready, I’ve started to work on keycaps and keyboards.
 Generally, the keyboard was in good shape but some keys didn’t work.
 That was simple to repair.
 Three connector pins were shorted, so after straightening, it started to work.

 As usual, keycaps after cleaning and whitening became ugly.

 Also, as usual, I’ve used the old good acetone vapor method.